Kong/docs.konghq.com/app/_src/kic-v2/faq.md

 ### Is it possible to deploy {{site.kic_product_name}} with {{site.base_gateway}} as DaemonSet?

 It is possible.
-Such configuration may be useful in environments where LoadBalancer or NodePort Service is not a desired choice.
+Such a configuration may be useful in environments where LoadBalancer or NodePort Service is not preferred.
 Deploy Kong as DaemonSet and configure Pods to use the network of the host they run on instead of a dedicated network namespace.
 The benefit of this approach is that the Kong can bind ports 80 and 443 directly to Kubernetes nodes' network interfaces, without the extra network translation imposed by NodePort Services.
 Read more about such configuration in the [dedicated Helm chart docs section][chart-using-a-daemonset].